Samidha Guru

 Samidha Guru (born 6 August 1980) is a Marathi theatre, film and television actress from Nagpur, India.
-She has received Maharashtra State's Best Actress Award for the movie Kapuskondyachi Goshta.
+She has received Maharashtra State's Best Actress Award for the movie Kapus Kondyachi Goshta.
 She also received MMW Gaurav Awards for Best Actress for the play Get Well Soon.

 Having a family background of dance, writing and acting, Samidha made her acting debut on television through Soniyacha Umbara but she got noticed in Avaghachi Sansar, in which she played an angry young woman.
-After this, she did prominent roles in many popular serials which include Jeevalaga, Zunj, Ya Valanavar, Devyani, Gandh Phulancha Gela Sangun, Kamala, Tujvin Sakhya Re.
+After this, she did prominent roles in many popular serials which include Jeevalaga, Zunj, Ya Valanavar, Devyani, Gandh Phulancha Gela Sangun, Kamla, Tujvin Sakhya Re.

 Samidha has also acted in many stage plays at Nagpur in some of the plays she got silver medal for her performances.
 On the big screen, Guru has also done prominent roles in Kaydyache Bola, Majha Me, Dhating Dhingana, Panhala and Tukaram wherein her acting was appreciated.